About Services

 Parking

-If you arrive by car, parking is available on our grounds or along Hartfield Street.
-Our Sanctuary and Religious Education entrance is on Hartfield Street.
-Please reserve paved parking close to the entrance for those with mobility issues.
+If you arrive by car, parking is available on our grounds along Hartfield and West Streets.
+Our Sanctuary entrance is on Hartfield Street.
+Please reserve paved parking close to the entrance for those with mobility issues as indicated by signs.

 Arriving

-Our members and friends will be eager to meet and connect with you!
+Our members and friends will be eager to meet you!
 You may chat with everyone or just slip quietly into a seat–whatever makes you most comfortable.
-We do encourage you to fill out a visitor card located in the bookcase by the sanctuary door and drop it in the offering plate.
+We do encourage you to fill out a Welcome card located at the entry into the sanctuary and drop it in the offering plate.
 Seating is open, so find a place that feels comfortable for you.

 Accessibility

-We have space for wheelchairs, canes, and walkers in our sanctuary.
+We have dedicated handicapped parking spaces along Hartfield Street and space for wheelchairs, canes, and walkers in our sanctuary.
 If you have concerns about accessibility, please contact us to let us know how we can make our facilities more accessible to meet your needs.

 Children and Youth

-Children and youth of all ages are welcome to attend the entire Sunday service with their family.
-We also provide Nursery care for infants and toddlers.
+Children and youth of all ages are welcome to attend the entire Sunday service with their family, if preferred.
+We do offer additional opportunities for children and youth, including age-appropriate activities, as well on Sundays.

 Our services are a time together to find meaning and live more deeply, to create connections within, among, and beyond us, to call us to our better selves so we live with wisdom and compassion.
 Elements of our typical Sunday morning worship service include: